mc2tc/tallyNative/docs/api/TRANSACTIONS3_RN_INTEGRATION.md

         "verifiedAt": 1704067300000
       },
       "reconciliation": {
-        "status": "pending_bank_match" // ← Card/Bank payment needs reconciliation
+        "status": "pending_bank_match", // ← Card/Bank payment needs reconciliation
-        // OR "not_required" if cash-only
+        "type": "card" // ← Distinguishes: 'card', 'bank_transfer', or 'mixed'
-      }
+        // OR status: "not_required" if cash-only (type will be undefined) }
     },
     "accounting": {